303dog/schedule_fb/README.md

+#Notes

+1. Plan your gem, imagine your interface
+2. Start w/ project structure - google
+3. Start w/ the entry point - file run
+4. Force that to build the CLI interface
+5. Stub out the interface
+6. Start making things real
+7. Discover projects
+8. program

+CLI to present NFL season schedule dependant on UI of team.

+greets the user and produces a list of years

+Asks the user "What year would you like to see?"

+Should scrape http://www.nfl.com/schedules for desired team schedule.

+Accepts user input from a list of teams.

+Team choice displays that teams desired year schedule.

 # Schedule

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/schedule`.
 To experiment with that code, run `bin/console` for an interactive prompt.